 10. Abdominal Pain

-Abdominal pain is the single most common sign of a gluten intolerance.
+Abdominal pain is the single most common sign of gluten intolerance.
 Up to 83 percent of people with a gluten intolerance experience abdominal pain and discomfort after they consume gluten [16].

 Know the Signs of Gluten Intolerance

 While many of these symptoms can be the result of a variety of health conditions, they could be a sign that you have a gluten intolerance.
 In particular, if you are experiencing more than one of these symptoms, there is a good chance that you could have a gluten sensitivity.
+If you think gluten may be the source of your symptoms, talk to your doctor about temporarily removing it from your diet.
+If you notice your symptoms improve after removing it, you may want to consider eliminating gluten from your diet permanently.